catPotat/pytorch-hello-world-but-with-rest-api/README.md

 # pytorch-hello-world-but-with-rest-api

 My first encounter with PyTorch.
-It recognizes 0-9 handwriting.
-The "hello world" version of machine learning
+It recognizes 0-9 handwriting - the "hello world" version of machine learning

-It uses Django as back-end and Nuxt as front-end.
-Overkilling tools but those're what I'm familiar with
+It uses Django/Django REST Framework as back-end because those're the tools I'm familiar with